NicoJuicy/LearnML/ml/diagnose_overfitting.md

-## Overfitting and Underfitting of LSTM Models
+## Diagnose Overfitting and Underfitting of LSTM Models

 It can be difficult to determine whether your Long Short-Term Memory model is performing well on your sequence prediction problem.